inoas/glacier/README.md

 ## How does it work?

-1. `gleam test` passes through `glacier.run()` and simply executes `gleeunit.main()` as if gleeunit was used directly.
+1. `gleam test` passes through `glacier.run()` and simply executes `gleeunit.main()` as if *Gleeunit* was used directly.
 2. `gleam test -- foo, bar` passes through `glacier.run()` and executes `gleeunit.test_modules(modules_list)` where `modules_list` is `["foo", "bar"]`.
-The given modules are checked if they exist as either `.gleam` or `.erl` test module files and then `gleeunit` runs these test modules.
+The given modules are checked if they exist as either `.gleam` or `.erl` test module files and then *Gleeunit* runs these test modules.
-3. `gleam test -- --incremental` enters `glacier.run()` and starts a file watcher: Upon changes in files in `./test` just passes those through as `gleam test -- changed_test_module`(so re-saving test files executes the single test), and if a file in `./src` got changed it parses that changed mofule file for any imported modules and puts the module and all chained imported modules in a distinct list of modules that should be tested.
-Then all test files are read and imports of those are gathered one by one and cross matched against that list (filtered).
-The result is a list of test modules to be run, which then gets done by calling gleam test -- detected_test_module_a detected_test_module_b (goes to 2.).
+3. `gleam test -- --incremental` enters `glacier.run()` and starts a file watcher: Upon changes in module files in `./test` it just passes those through as `gleam test -- changed_test_module`(so re-saving test files executes the single test), and if a module file in `./src` got changed it parses that changed module file for any imported modules and puts the module and all chained imported modules in a distinct list of modules that should be tested.
+Then all test module files are read and imports of those are gathered one by one and cross matched against that list.
+The result is a list of test modules that need to be run, which then gets done by executing a shell call similar to `gleam test -- detected_test_module_a detected_test_module_b detected_test_module_c etc`, aka jumps to (2.).

 ## TODO